tauanajc/Cunha_Giribet_2019_ProcRSocB/README.md

 If you use the pipeline or scripts, please cite the publication.

+The html pipelines are properly viewed by downloading the repository and opening the html files in a browser.
 Updates to the scripts are maintained in the phylo_scripts repository.